yubin627/GA_DSI8/Project_3/README.md

 ### Problem Statement

-Use NLP to train a classifier to tell which of the two selected subreddits a given post came from.
+Use NLP to train a classifier to tell which of the two selected subreddits a given post should come from.

 #### Executive Summary